braillerap/AccessBrailleRAP/README.md

 We provide pre-built binaries for Windows and Linux.
 See [releases](https://github.com/BrailleRAP/AccessBrailleRAP/releases) for more information.

 AccessBrailleRAP depends on glibc version.
 Unfortunately Debian12 and Ubuntu24 distribution are not using exactly the same.

-If your are using Debian13 or a derivate distribution, use accessbraillerap-debian13.
+  - If your are using Debian13 or a derivate distribution, use accessbraillerap-debian13.
-If your are using Debian12 or a derivate distribution, use accessbraillerap-debian.
+  - If your are using Debian12 or a derivate distribution, use accessbraillerap-debian.
-If you are using Ubuntu24.04 or a derivate distribution, use accessbraillerap-ubuntu
+  - If you are using Ubuntu24.04 or a derivate distribution, use accessbraillerap-ubuntu.

 [![auto_build_for_debian 13](https://github.com/braillerap/AccessBrailleRAP/actions/workflows/auto_build_for_debian13.yml/badge.svg?event=release)](https://github.com/braillerap/AccessBrailleRAP/actions/workflows/auto_build_for_debian13.yml)